-In this article, we will look at the aspects that influence email deliverability and provide you with a list of best practices to ensure the best deliverability for your campaigns.
+You may think that the largest audience you have, the better.
+But that is usually not the case.
+In this article, we'll explain why and will look at the aspects that influence email deliverability and provide you with a list of best practices to ensure the best deliverability for your campaigns.

-Sendinblue requires that you build your email lists with 100% opt-in contacts.
-Sending emails to opt-in contacts results in higher engagement and lower complaints, thus improving your deliverability.
+Sendinblue requires that you collect your contacts' consent to add them to your contact list.
+These contacts are expecting to receive your emails and will open them.
+Sending emails to contacts who gave their consent results in higher engagement and lower complaints, thus improving your deliverability.

 Set up a double opt-in process

-Using double opt-in confirmation creates an additional layer of protection to prevent:
+Using double opt-in confirmation on your subscription form creates an additional layer of protection to prevent:

 - Fake email addresses or contacts who aren’t really that interested in your emails from signing up